mhedges/markdown-cv/index.md

 ### Research interests

-Physics at the Intensity Frontier, advanced computing for high-energy physics analysis
+Physics at the Intensity Frontier, advanced software and computing for high-energy physics

 ## Education